LifE Study: Results

 The LifE-Study is a resource for longitudinal research on education, family sociology, developmental psychology, and related disciplines.
-Its findings demonstrate early and reliable predictability of educational attainment and career trajectories from age twelve onward.
-Importantly, the study validates the meritocratic function of educational systems, particularly highlighting academic performance as crucial for highly gifted students from lower social classes.
+Its findings demonstrate early and high predictability of educational attainment and career paths from age twelve onward.
+The study validates the meritocratic function of educational systems: For highly gifted children from lower social classes, it is evident that academic performance is the most significant factor determining the level of educational attainment.
 Conversely, for students from higher social classes, career outcomes are less dependend on cognitive competencies and more by social background.

-The LifE Study also examined the impact of school tracking systems, showing that integrated schools did not significantly reduce educational inequality compared to tracked schools.
+The study also examined the impact of school tracking systems, showing that integrated schools did not significantly reduce educational inequality compared to tracked schools.
 Additionally, gender disparities were observed in educational and career trajectories, with pronounced income and status differences between men and women, especially after child-rearing years.
 The German vocational system effectively provides qualifications early in life but restricts further educational advancement, unlike more permeable systems found in countries such as Canada.

-Social relationships, another central area explored, exhibit significant long-term continuity and predictability.
+Social relationships exhibit significant long-term continuity and predictability.
 Early family relationship quality and adolescent friendships strongly influence adult romantic and parental relationships, psychological well-being, emotional stability, and life satisfaction, outweighing educational and career trajectories in impact.
 Additionally, the study reveals gender-specific relationship patterns, notably highlighting the enduring closeness of mother-daughter relationships.